Summary on How to Build a SaaS Financial Model

 If there are any other direct attributable costs, we also need to include them in the Cost of Goods Sold (COGS).
 By deducting the Customer Acquisition Costs and the Direct Costs from Revenues, we can calculate Gross Profit.

 We now project the number of required employees and their salaries for each period of the business.
-We can simply add a hiring plan to our assumption sheet.
+We can simply add a hiring plan to our assumption sheet to further solidify the model’s assumptions.

 If wished so, monthly expenses now can be adjusted for inflation by multiplying with the cost inflation factor.

-We know have all estimations we need to project Earnings before Interest, Taxes, Depreciation and Amortization (EBITDA).
+We now have all estimations we need to project Earnings before Interest, Taxes, Depreciation and Amortization (EBITDA).

 In the case you need working capital items, the simplest way to estimate Net Working Capital is to use Days Receivables, Days Inventory, and Days Payables assumptions to project the working capital positions.
 The formulas are as provided below: